emmanuel-bv/iotedge-iva-nano/README.md

 We'll create a new IoT Edge device in your IoT Central application that will enable to the NVIDIA Jetson Nano to connect to IoT Central.

 - Go to the `Devices` tab
-- Select the `NVIDIA Jetson Nano -- RTSP Output` device template
+- Select the `NVIDIA Jetson Nano DCM` device template
 - Click on `New`
 - Give a name to your device by editing the `Device ID` and the `Device name` fields (let's use the same name for both of these fields in this workshop)
 - Click on `Create`